ghrcdaac/GHRC-Discover-Granules/README.md

 # 🔨 Pre-requisite
 ## Cumulus
-This module is meant to run within Cumulus stack.
+This module is meant to run with the Cumulus stack.
 If you don't have Cumulus stack deployed yet please consult [this repo](https://github.com/nasa/cumulus) and follow the [documentation](https://nasa.github.io/cumulus/docs/cumulus-docs-readme) to provision it.